Christopher Walken

 Acting Career

-Walken faced a serious challenge with the role of Duane Hall in Woody Allen's ironic comedy "Annie Hall" (1977).
-Although his role was rather small, it attracted the attention of the audience of the four-time Oscar-winning film.
+Walken took on the challenging role of Duane Hall in Woody Allen's darkly comic "Annie Hall" (1977).
+Though his role was small, it caught the attention of audiences in this four-time Oscar-winning film.

 Christopher Walken in the movie 'Annie Hall'